alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 ![Features vs neural nets](/public/dl-philosophy/features.svg) {: .centered }

-(From Andrej Karpathy's presentation at Bay Area Deep Learning Summer School 2016) {: .centered }
+(From Andrej Karpathy's presentation at Bay Area Deep Learning School 2016) {: .centered }

 Traditionally, when people have wanted to apply machine learning to a problem,